dfinity/snsdemo/README.md

-Test change with a TYOP.
+Test change with a TYPO.

 # SNS DEMO